Badgerati/Pode/docs/Tutorials/Routes/Async/Utilities/Progress.md

 **Note**: These functions can only be used inside an AsyncRoute scriptblock.
 Using them outside of that context will generate an exception.

-### Set-PodeAsyncProgress
+### Set-PodeAsyncRouteProgress

-The `Set-PodeAsyncProgress` function manages the progress of an asynchronous task within Pode routes.
+The `Set-PodeAsyncRouteProgress` function manages the progress of an asynchronous task within Pode routes.
 It allows you to update the progress of a running asynchronous task in various ways, providing real-time feedback on the task's status.

 #### Key Features